Structuring cost control documents with breakdown structures

 concept colorful building

-Working in the field of cost management, you will very likely encounter long lists of commitments, actuals, and other cost control documents that need to be reported on a frequent basis.
+Working in the field of project cost management, you will very likely encounter long lists of commitments, actuals, and other cost control documents that need to be reported on a frequent basis.
 To ease the job of structuring this cost data, breakdown structures prove to be the answer.
 They allow otherwise flat data to be viewed under many angles, serving the needs of the various stakeholders in the project, e.g. management, clients, and engineers.

 Cost Breakdown Structure and Work Breakdown Structure